natalie-kate/Haunted/TESTING.md

     wrote to increase again on bigger screens.
    - Footer was still escaping for galaxy fold so added in a media query for screens less than 350px.
    - On ipad Pro there was a gap below hero image on landing page and About header.
 Changed positioning of background image that was in media query from top to bottom.
+This resurfaced as I was rechecking before submission, changed media query for image for >1000px and changed back for >1200px with a new query.
    - Hero image and header image looking pixelated where the xsmall version is being used.
 Have changed back to small will change again if I find a solution as will effect my performance scores.
 Solution: Added in media query for screens smaller than 450px (majority of mobiles) to use the xsmall versions of the